dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-orbit-controls.md

 layout: post
 categories: three.js
 id: 173
-updated: 2018-04-13 20:29:22
+updated: 2018-04-13 20:38:38
-version: 1.6
+version: 1.7
 ---

 It would not be to hard to implement some camera controls for a [three.js](https://threejs.org/) project from scratch.
-It would involve some event handlers, and the use of a few Object3D methods like lookAt, and position.set.
-However There is some additional resources in the three.js project repository itself that can be used to quickly set this up in a flash.
+It would involve some event handlers, and the use of a few [Object3D](https://threejs.org/docs/#api/core/Object3D) methods like lookAt, and position.set.
+However there is some additional resources in the three.js project repository itself that can be used to quickly set this up in a flash.
 In this post I will be covering how to quickly set up some orbit controls for the camera, so you do not have to keep changing hard coded values, or spend a great deal of time working on your own solution to just look around a scene.

-The Orbit Controls solution that can b found in the three.js examples folder in the github repo of the project can be used to quickly set up a solution for panning, zooming, and changing the orientation of a camera with the mouse, keyboard, and touch events.
+The Orbit Controls solution that can be found in the three.js examples folder in the github repo of the project can be used to quickly set up a solution for panning, zooming, and changing the orientation of a camera with the mouse, keyboard, and touch events.

 <!-- more -->